 The climate is subtropical, moderated by trade winds.
 The average temperature from November to January is 24°C and from May to September 27°C; inland there is a greater range.
 There are two dry seasons: March–May and August–September (the Maugre season).
 Annual rainfall ranges from 1,290 mm in the north to 4,450 mm in the south.
 The country is susceptible to hurricanes; Hurricane Iris in October 2001 – the fourth in three years – was the worst for 40 years.
 Several years later in August 2007 another hurricane, Hurricane Dean, hit Belize affecting the livelihoods of up to 2,500 families in the northern parts of the country.

 The most significant environmental issues are deforestation; water pollution from sewage, industrial effluents and agricultural run-off; and solid waste disposal.

-Forest covers 61% of the land area and includes rainforest with mahoganies, cayune palms, and many orchids.
+Forest covers 61 per cent of the land area and includes rainforest with mahoganies, cayune palms, and many orchids.
 Higher in the mountains, pine forest and cedar predominate.
-Arable land comprises 3% of the land area.
+Arable land comprises three per cent of the land area.

 Commonwealth Secretary-General Kamalesh Sharma's departure statement following a three-day visit to Belize from 15 to 18 May where he met with Belize Prime Minister Dean Barrow.